marcabounader/HackTheWeb-FrontEnd/README.md

 - For persistent storage (database), the app uses [MySQL](https://www.mysql.com/), an open-source relational database management system (RDBMS) that is widely used for storing and managing structured data.
 - This project uses the [Laravel](https://laravel.com/) PHP Framework.
 Laravel is a powerful and popular open-source PHP framework known for its simplicity and elegance.
 It simplifies web application development by providing tools and libraries for tasks like routing, authentication, and database management, enabling developers to build robust and maintainable web applications more efficiently.
 - To create isolated labs, the app uses the [Docker](https://www.docker.com/) technology.
 Docker is a platform that enables developers to create, deploy, and run applications in containers.
-- The app uses the font ["Work Sans"](https://fonts.google.com/specimen/Roboto+Mono) as its main font, and the design of the app adheres to the material design guidelines.
+- The app uses the font ["Roboto Mono"](https://fonts.google.com/specimen/Roboto+Mono) as its main font, and the design of the app adheres to the material design guidelines.

 <br><br>